I’ve felt sorry for the young girls caught up in the Salem Witch Hunt since I was about their age.

 On the other end of the spectrum are those who blame the brain, searching for the next medicinal answer to the child’s inability to focus.

-Quick diagnoses and quick fixes are the norm, as were quick judgments and quick trials in Salem.
+Quick diagnoses and quick fixes are the norms, as were quick judgments and quick trials in Salem.

 This clinic claims that American children are overdiagnosed with ADHD because diagnostic tools can be so subjective and superficial, and too many doctors completely ignore the influence of the environment on the child, especially their diets.